Werisu/Werisu/README.md

 * Linux

 I also have knowledge in JavaScript, HTML and CSS languages.

-In my free time I like to:

-🏋️ go to the gym to work out<br/>
-:saxophone: play saxophone<br/>
-:radio: listen to news

 <!--
 **Werisu/Werisu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.